pollinet/pollinet/OFFLINE_TRANSACTIONS_GUIDE.md

   - **Not intended for production use**
   - Examples demonstrate concepts but use simulated BLE

 **Important:** The examples in this guide run on Linux/macOS using simulation mode.
-For production deployments, the Android SDK provides the full BLE mesh networking capabilities.
+The Android SDK provides real BLE mesh networking capabilities, though some features are still under active development.

 ---